The 18 Best Pipedrive Alternatives for Your Business in 2026

 ✓ Unified platform connecting sales, marketing, and service data

-✓ Robust automation capabilities for complex workflows
+✓ Strong automation for complex workflows

 ✓ Built-in SEO and content management tools

-✓ Active user community and reliable customer support
+✓ Active user community and reliable support

-✗ Free version has limited functionality
+Free version has limited functionality

 ✗ Higher tiers can be expensive for growing teams

-✗ Complex setup process for advanced marketing features
+✗ Complex setup for advanced marketing features

-• Enterprise: €150 per seat/month - more advanced, includes custom objects, lead form routing, recurring revenue tracking, etc.
+• Enterprise: €150/seat/month — custom objects, lead form routing, recurring revenue tracking

 7. Zoho CRM: Best for small businesses needing enterprise features